$0 Bangladesh → UK Skilled Worker Guide — Quick-Start Checklist

 For complex verifications — particularly for degrees from private universities or institutions with past licensing issues — the UGC can take 90-120 working days.
 This is not a typo.
 Some applicants report even longer waits during peak periods.

-Book a UGC appointment for "Foreign Degree Equivalence" attestation through their website.
-Attend in person with all original documents.
+Check the UGC's current opening hours and queue or appointment procedure before attending.
+Bring all original documents.
 Any gap in documentation means starting again.
 If your degree is from a public university with established records, the process is faster — but still measured in weeks, not days.

 Step 4: Ministry of Education (MOE) Attestation